Gdrat/Genetic-Algorithm/README.md

 # Genetic-Algorithm
+Overview: Genetic algorithms (GAs) are inspired by the process of natural selection.
 This project demonstrates how GAs can be used to find the best-fit polynomial for a given dataset.
+The algorithm evolves a population of candidate polynomials by selecting, crossing over, and mutating them over several generations to minimize the error between the predicted and actual data points.